jemmy512/book-notes/Linux/LinuxProgramming.md

 Advantages and Disabvantages of XSI IPC:
 1. They are systemwide have no reference count, once created they'll exite unless deleted explicitly
 2. They are not known by names in the file system
+3. Compare this with a pipe, which is completely removed when the last process to reference it terminates.
+With a FIFO, although the name stays in the file system until explicitly removed, any data left in a FIFO is removed when the last process to reference the FIFO terminates.
+4. We can't use **ls** **rm** **chmod** to access them, rather than **ipcs, ipcrm**
+5. Since these forms of IPC don’t use file descriptors, we can’t use the multiplexed I/O functions (select and poll) with them.

 Pipe: PIPE_BUF
 ```C++